huitema/quicmpath/simple-mpath-option.md

 {{QUIC-TRANSPORT}}.
 When more than one path is available, servers shall monitor the arrival of non-probing packets on the available paths.
-Servers SHOULD stop sending traffic on paths through which non-probing packet was received in the last 3 path RTTs, but MAY ignore that rule if it would disqualify all available paths.
+Servers SHOULD stop sending traffic on paths through which no non-probing packet was received in the last 3 path RTTs, but MAY ignore that rule if it would disqualify all available paths.
 Server MAY release the resource associated with paths for which no non-probing packet was received for a sufficiently long path-idle delay,